CeyxTrading/randomized-strategy-tester/README.md

 # randomized-strategy-tester-

 the combinations of technical indicators and their associated parameters to build a strategy are infinite.
+This program will randomly search thousands of indictors to see which works well together along with differing parameters.

-Here my preliminary list of 30+ indicators:
+Here my preliminary list of 30+ indicators included:

 RSI (Relative Strength Index)